 More than 30 years ago, a group of oxygen- and alcohol-deprived amatuer hikers convened in a Pakistan hotel room after summiting the world's deadliest mountain.
 There, Flying Dog was born.

 George Stranahan -- a PhD in physics, founder of the Aspen Center for Physics, professional photographer, writer -- lead that expedition to the summit of K2 in 1983, at the age of 52.
-In 1990, George opened a brewpub in Woody Creek, Colorado.
+In 1990, George opened a brewpub in Woody Creek, Colorado with Richard McIntyre, a man who continues to be well ahead of his time.

 "Ralph, please.
 I beg you.
 Please do a quick beer label or maybe two for George.
 Your label must include one of my quotes about wisdom and drink.
 OK." - H